DeMorgaan/AnomalyDetectionWebApp/README.md

 In addition, before the client sends his request he selects according to which algorithm he will want the server to consider anomalies.\
 The user selects an algorithm for detecting anomalies from a drop-down list that includes an based algorithm regression and hybrid algorithm.

-To get the calculation results the customer has to click on "send" button to get the output.
+To get the calculation results the customer has to click on "submit" button to get the output.

 <img src="https://user-images.githubusercontent.com/49268743/121658162-ba5ef080-caa9-11eb-9efa-b548763218ae.png">